Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Key points

-1. Serum ferritin is the most useful screening test for assessing iron stores.
+1. Serum ferritin is the most useful screening test for assessing iron stores

-2. A reduced serum ferritin (<20 μg/L) indicates borderline/low iron stores.
+2. A reduced serum ferritin (<20 μg/L) indicates borderline/low iron stores

-4. In most instances, IDA and iron deficiency can be treated safely and effectively with oral iron supplements.
+3. For most children, iron deficiency with or without anaemia can be treated safely and effectively with oral iron supplementation and dietary modification

 Background

-Iron deficiency is the most common cause of anaemia in children.
+• Iron deficiency is the most common cause of anaemia in children

-Risk factors include
+Risk factors for iron deficiency

 Infants